-B. Statement of Revenues, Expenditures and Changes in Fund Balances vs. Statement of Activities
+B. Statement of Revenues, Expenditures and Changes in Fund Balances vs. Statement of Activities i) Long-Term Revenue Differences ii) Capital Related Differences

-Differences between the governmental funds Statement of Revenues, Expenditures and Changes in Fund Balances and the Statement of Activities fall into one of four broad categories, described as follows:
+Differences between the governmental funds Statement of Revenues, Expenditures and Changes in Fund Balances and the Statement of Activities fall into one of five broad categories, described as follows: